 - Drain power equipment of oil and gas.

-- Confirm any travel reservations.
+- Confirm your travel reservations if necessary.

 - Disconnect and prepare major appliances.
-Separate anything that will travel in your car.